xtcfe20/novelpad/README.md

 ## Modify Novel Name, Author and Status

-Open index.php to find the top of them and modify  with your editer.
+Open index.php to find the top of them and modify them with your editer.
 - **$NovelName**
 - **$NovelAuthor**
 - **$NovelStatus**